 The property must still be a new home in the sense it has not been previously sold or occupied as a residence or for short-term accommodation since the occupancy permit was issued (essentially, the property was unsold stock).

 If the residential property’s dutiable value is reduced to $1 million or less by the application of the off-the-plan concession, the relief will only apply after the off-the-plan residence requirement is met.
 At least one purchaser must use the property as their home for a continuous period of 12 months, starting within 12 months of possession of the property, which is normally settlement.
 You will need to contact the SRO after you meet the residence requirement to have the relief applied to your transfer.
-More information on how to do this will be available soon.

 This means when an off-the-plan concession is applied any duty payable must be paid within 30 days of settlement, with the taxpayer applying for the relief once the residence requirement is satisfied.
 In all other circumstances, the relief will be applied up front at settlement.